 At this point, Council is only making a decision about whether to forward the study to the Planning Commission for its recommendation or not.
-According to NRSS §18-2109, it is clear that the Planning Commission must have the opportunity to review the Blight Study prior to Council declaring the property substandard and blighted.
-If Council wishes to consider a declaration of substandard and blight, State Statute requires that the question of whether an area is substandard and blighted is submitted to the Planning Commission for its review and recommendation.
+According to NRSS §18-2109, it is clear that the Planning Commission must hold a public hearing and have the opportunity to review the Blight Study prior to Council declaring the property substandard and blighted.
+If Council wishes to consider a declaration of substandard and blight, State Statute requires that the question of whether an area is substandard and blighted is submitted to the Planning Commission for hearing, review and recommendation.